eisental/RedstoneChips/README.md

 =============

 RedstoneChips is a Bukkit plugin that allows you to build custom integrated redstone circuits on your craftbukkit minecraft server.
 Circuits can be built with any number of inputs and outputs and in almost any imaginable structure.
-RedstoneChips currently consists of two plugins:
+RedstoneChips currently consists of the following plugins:

 - RedstoneChips - The core plugin that handles circuit detection and activation, managing preferences and handling player commands.
 You must install this plugin to be able to build redstone chips.
-- [BasicCircuits](http://github.com/eisental/BasicCircuits) - The base circuit package containing many different circuit classes.
-Check out the [circuitdocs](http://eisental.github.com/RedstoneChips/circuitdocs) for more info.
+- [BasicCircuits](http://github.com/eisental/BasicCircuits) - The base circuit library containing many different circuit classes.

-  In the future additional circuit packages will hopefully be available as well.
+- [SensorLibrary](http://github.com/eisental/SensorLibrary) - An optional circuit library for sensor chips.

+Check out the [circuitdocs](http://eisental.github.com/RedstoneChips/circuitdocs) for more info about the circuit libraries.

 __For much more information, visit the [RedstoneChips](http://eisental.github.com/RedstoneChips) site.__